CasperLabs/event-store/README.md

 ## High Level View
 ![](diagram.png)

-## Event Fetcher
+## Event Handler
-Event Fetcher is a program that is responsible for:
+Event Handler is a program that is responsible for:
 * Reading events from Casper Node.
 It requires constantly open HTTP connection.
 * Retrying Casper Node connection if it drops.
 * Parsing events and sending them to the database using direct connection.

-systemd should supervise the Event Fetcher and restart it if required.
+systemd should supervise the Event Handler and restart it if required.

 ## Event Store
 Event Store is a standard web server.
 It offers: